maxxiimo/the-front-end-manifesto/chp4-stylesheet-review.md

 While variables do not explicitly DRY up your code, they kind of do and here's how:

-In the code above I specify a variable for the background-color of "$white".
-At first glance you might think why not just use #FFF or "white", as if in this case "six in one hand, half a dozen in the other" holds true, but what if later in the applications lifecycle I want to use a different shade of white?
-For example #fcfcfc.
-I would have to find every single instance of either #fff or "white" and swap it out with the new value.
+In the code above I specify a variable for the background-color of `$white`.
+At first glance you might think why not just use `#FFF` or `white`, as if in this case "six in one hand, half a dozen in the other" holds true, but what if later in the applications lifecycle I want to use a different shade of white?
+For example `#fcfcfc`.
+I would have to find every single instance of either `#FFF` or `white` and swap it out with the new value.

-By using variables, which I always locate in my *_define.sass* style partial, I can make the change in one instance and affect styles everywhere the variable is used.
+By using variables, which I always locate in my `_define.sass` style partial, I can make the change in one instance and affect styles everywhere the variable is used.
 Not quite DRY, but kinda'.

+When I name variables I typically namespace them by a common function:

+// background...

+    $bg-body:           $whitesmoke
+    $bg-container:      $whitesmoke
+    $bg-header:         $white
+    $bg-hero:           $navy-blue
+    $bg-manifesto:      $blue-gray
+    $bg-quote:          $white
+    $bg-footer:         $gray

+Doing so keeps my code organized and easy to search and auto complete in my text editor.
+The following article gives a great write up on namespacing variables:

+[Quick Tip: Name Your SASS Variables Modularly][Namespace]

 ### Mixins